Consult a Doctor

 Every DigiMC we issue is generated through mc.gov.sg and contains:

-DigiMC is tamper-proof.
+DigiMC includes verification details that help employers check authenticity.
 Employers with questions can email hello@digitalhealth.sg for verification support.
 Altering or fabricating MCs is an offence under Singapore law, so keep your certificate intact.

 Teleconsult MCs tend to focus on short rest periods (1-2 days) so doctors can reassess if symptoms persist.
 Recurrent illness or significant findings may trigger a referral for in-person review.
 These are typical recovery timelines: